These are the top fashion trends New York girls are wearing this spring - ExBulletin

 8. Cargo jeans

 Cargo pants are pretty hot right now, but cargo denim is especially hot.
-In fact, it’s hard to find Agolde Copper Cargo Jeans in stock anywhere.
+In fact, it’s hard to find Agoldes copper cargo jeans in stock anywhere.
 Wear them with heels and a long coat, sneakers and a bomber jacket or a simple tank top and loafers.

 More from In The Know: